-These cameras have a Movie Mode.
-How long can the movies be?
+These cameras have a Video Mode.
+How long can the videos be?

-A: The movies are taken in Windows AVI Format and can be up to 90 seconds @QVGA (320 X 240 pixels).
+A: In Video Mode the CaptureView 8x30 Digital Camera Binocular will take movies (AVI Format) of up to 60 seconds in length.
 Use this mode to capture not just a moment, but the mood and feeling of an event.

 What is an SD card?

-Can I use the CaptureView 8x42 Camera on a Macintosh Computer?
+Can I use the CaptureView 8x30 Camera on a Macintosh Computer?

 A: If using a SD card you can download the images onto a Macintosh computer by using a flash card reader.
 You can also download your images to a Unix system.
 When using a flash card reader, the flash card looks like a Hard drive to your computer.

 Note: You cannot load to a Mac or Unix system using the camera's USB port - the USB port only can download to a Windows operating system.

 Can I use other programs to manipulate my images?
 Can I use them to download images from my Camera?